shoana/Plants-Vs-Zombies-Prototype/Milestone3/Milestone3/ReadME.txt

 - Changed the way zombies are killed.
 In the previous milestone, the zombies were killed according to the distance between the plant and zombie but now we have implemented a life counter for the zombies.
 Different zombies are given differnt life values (explained above) and when the peashooter "shoots" its peas the life decreases by 100.
 When it reaches 0, the zombie is dead.
 - A major change is now the View class reads from the Model's grid to keep track of the game board rather than checking the zombies and plants arraylists
 - Implemeted a 2D array in the model class (gamePlay) to help the undo and redo methods of the game.
+- Created packages for the code to organize the classes and avoid smell
 =================================================================================================
 Changes to UML from:
  - Class Diagrams: